 Alternative lenders understand that because it takes so long for past mistakes to fall off a credit report your credit score may not reflect your current financial management skills.
 It is for this reason they offer business loans with poor credit.
 Their credit score requirements are much lower than those at traditional lenders, and for some products they will lend to those with scores as low as 500.
 Instead, they consider other factors when deciding whether or not to underwrite a loan.

 If you want to get a business loan with bad credit, you will have to meet the requirements of an alternative lender.
 To improve your odds of being accepted, take the following steps.

 One of the major factors for alternative lenders in making lending decisions are your monthly revenues.
-They look at cash flow to measure your repayment ability.
+Your monthly cash flow is a measure of your repayment ability.
 For bad credit business loans the lender will want to see minimum monthly revenues of $8,000, for short term business loans $10,000.

-If you know that you will have to apply with an alternative lender, work to increase your monthly revenues.
-Run specials and sales contests, and boost your marketing efforts on free social media channels.
-Ask existing customers to write positive reviews on online sites such as Yelp to help attract new customers.
+If you know intend to apply with an alternative lender, work to increase your monthly revenues.
+Run specials and sales contests and boost your marketing efforts on free social media channels.
+Ask existing customers to write positive reviews on online sites such as Yelp to help attract new customers or solicit referrals.

 You can also try to generate more revenues from existing customers.
 Examine their businesses and see if you can add on more services or products to deepen your relationship.
 The success rate on selling to new customers can be just 5-20%, whereas it jumps to 60-70% if you are selling to an existing customer.

 To qualify for a business loan with bad credit, make sure that you meet a lender’s revenue minimums before applying.

 Alternative lenders will likely ask to see several months of bank statements as part of your application process.
 They want to confirm that your business is cash flowing regularly and thus can support repayment.
 Try to maintain consistent daily and monthly balances.